The 9 Essential Amino Acids Vegans Need In Their Diet

 Brazil Nuts

-Brazil nuts are a good source of protein, selenium and calcium.
+Brazil nuts are a good source of protein, selenium, and calcium.
 They have several antioxidants, including vitamin E and phenols.
-Known to help reduce inflammation and oxidative stress in body they are said to be good for heart health, diabetes and help reduce risk of cancer.
+Known to help reduce inflammation and oxidative stress in the body they are said to be good for heart health, and diabetes and help reduce the risk of cancer.

 14 grams of protein in 100 grams of Brazil Nuts.